 - Birding opportunities

 Day 1: Seattle, Washington – Embarkation: Seattle was founded along the shores of Elliott Bay.
-Today, set sail from Fishermen’s Terminal, transit the Hiram M. Chittenden Locks, and cruise the city’s picturesque waterfront before dropping anchor in a tucked away bay.
+Today, set sail via either the historic Hiram M. Chittenden Locks or picturesque Shilshole Bay and cruise along the city’s shoreline before dropping anchor in a tucked away cove.
 (D)

 DAY 2: Salish Sea / Deception Pass:

 Wake up surrounded by the wilderness of the Salish Sea.
 Today, there will be many opportunities to investigate this sea-salty playground of islands.
 A guided kayak reveals local inhabitants—sea stars, anemones, jelly fish, perhaps even inquisitive harbor seals.
 Walk along a curiosity-rich intertidal zone or stretch your legs on a mossy hike.
 And tides and current permitting, sail through swirling waters of Deception Pass.
 Cap off your first day of adventure with a front-row view of the sunset from the bow.
 (BLD)

 Day 3: Lopez Island: You’ve landed in one of the most scenic areas of the Salish Sea.
 The rocky outcroppings of Lopez Island play host to harbor seals—and it’s also orca territory.
 When kayaking, keep your eyes peeled above and below the surface.
 Go on an intertidal nature walk, hike through the forest to hidden lakes, or “take the high road” on trails that lead to ridges overlooking the Islands.
 Join your expedition team on deck searching for whales, seals, and sea lions as you cruise through the myriad San Juans—no two islands are the same.
 (BLD)